Creating Smarter Decisions: Automating Manual Workflows

 Figma

 The Problem: Air Force sociologists relied on outdated processes - Excel spreadsheets and printed documents, to evaluate hundreds of officer candidates to positions.
-The paper based workflow caused inefficiencies, data mismanagement, and prolonged discussions, in an already complex staffing process.
+The manual based workflow caused inefficiencies, data mismanagement, and prolonged discussions, in an already complex staffing process.

 Let's break this down to challenges: